Nek5000/nekRS_doc/source/quickstart.rst

     mv nekRS-25.0-rc1 nekRS
     cd nekRS

-or by cloning the Github repository:
+or by cloning the GitHub repository:

 .. code-block:: bash